Add a pop of color to your indoor or outdoor garden with Purple Succulents! We have added the best ones to help you make the right pick!

 Botanical Name: Anacampseros retusa

+Looking for a succulent with purple flowers?
 This perennial succulent produces pretty rosettes of dark purple-green leaves – it blooms white to purple-hued flowers.

 Look at the best purple flowering vines here